Information for Parents

 HOME SCHOOL LINK WORKER

 Our Home School Link worker, Claire Daniels, works with our families when the need arises.
-At any point if you feel you would benefit from her help, please contact Mrs Daniels direct or Mr Lewin in total confidence.
+At any point if you feel you would benefit from her help, please contact Mrs Daniels direct, Mrs Carter or Mr Lewin in total confidence.
+More information on how Mrs Daniels could help you can be found on the school website.

 These are in-service teacher training days for staff and the children do not come to school on these days.
 The dates are shown on the term dates information and are on the Annual Calendar for parents and in the newsletters.

 Jewellery must not be worn in school, with the exception of small ear studs, sensible watch and a crucifix worn inside shirt.
 Items are worn at your responsibility and must be removed for PE/Swimming lessons.

-If girls wish to have their ears pierced, this should be done at the beginning of the Summer Holidays please, to allow time to heal and for the girls to have the confidence to remove their ear studs when necessary.
+If children wish to have their ears pierced, this should be done at the beginning of the Summer Holidays please, to allow time to heal and for the child to have the confidence to remove their ear studs when necessary.

 The School is made up of the Early Years Foundation Stage (Reception or EYFS), Key Stage 1 (KS1) and Key Stage 2 (KS2).
 KS1 covers Year 1 and Year 2; KS2 covers years 3 to 6.